Aryan1718/latex-resume-engine/README.md

 - Add unit tests that call `render_resume_to_pdf` with a minimal `Resume` and assert the returned bytes start with `%PDF`.
 - Provide a Docker image that includes `tectonic` so the runtime is consistent across environments.

-## License & attribution

-This repository is provided as-is.
-Add your preferred license if you intend to make it public.

----

-If you'd like, I can add a simple unit test and a small run script next — tell me which you'd prefer.